cloudfoundry/credhub/README.md

 Configuration for the server is spread across the `application*.yml` files.

-The default production configuration is in `application.yml`.
+* Configuration shared by all environments (dev, test or BOSH-deployed) is in `application.yml`.

-Development configurations are in `application-dev*.yml` files.
+* Development-specific configuration is placed in `application-dev.yml`.
+This includes a JWT key intended for development use only.
+* Per-database configuration is placed in `application-dev-h2.yml`,`application-dev-mysql.yml` and `application-dev-postgres.yml`.
+For convenience, these per-database profiles include the `dev` profile.

-By default, CredHub launches with the `dev-h2` profile.
+By default, CredHub launches with the `dev-h2` and `dev` profiles enabled.

 ### Starting the server with different databases